Kubeinit/kubeinit/kubeinit/README.md

 **G**uide new and experienced users and contributors to deploy quickly and easily Kubernetes clusters based on a set of prescribed architectures.

-**I**centivate new users and contributors to overcome the learning curve to succesfully deploy complex Kubernetes scenarios.
+**I**ncentivate new users and contributors to overcoming the learning curve to successfully deploy complex Kubernetes scenarios.

 **V**erify automatically that the defined prescribed architectures work seamlessly.